-This is a 5-Star program endorsed by the Canadian Institute of Travel Counsellors (CITC).
+This is a 5-Star program endorsed by the Associate of Canadian Travel Agencies (ACTA).
 This endorsement indicates that Canadian Tourism College's program is meeting or exceeding the Occupational Standards for Travel Counselling that have been developed in conjunction with the Canadian Tourism Human Resource Council (CTHRC) using the emerit™ brand.
 The additional benefits of completing a travel program at an endorsed facility like Canadian Tourism College include reduced occupational work experience hours and complimentary Knowledge Exam materials.
-For further information on the certification process in Canada, please refer to www.citc.ca
+For further information on the certification process in Canada, please refer to www.acta.ca

-In addition to the Travel and Tourism Diploma that carries a CITC 5 star endorsement students may earn a First Nations Cultural Tourism Certificate, Assisting Travelers with Disabilities Certificate and the Group Travel: Design and Marketing Certificate.
+In addition to the Travel and Tourism Diploma that carries a CITC 5 star endorsement students may earn a First Nations Cultural Tourism Certificate.
 For those students who decide to buy the optional IATA textbooks and pass the national exams, they may earn dual certification with IATA's Travel & Tourism Foundation Level Diploma DTTF and CTC's Travel & Tourism Diploma.